Chris1101/ArgoMarksGraph/README-EN.md

     argo-marks-graph.py [OPTIONS]

-    -h, --help                        Print this help and exit -s, --school CODE                 Sets the school code [xxxxxxx] -u, --user USERNAME               Sets the username used for the login -p, --password PASSWORD           Sets the password used for the login -f, --file FILENAME               Redirect the output to a image on the specified file (Only .png is supported)
+    -h, --help                        Print this help and exit -s, --school CODE                 School code [7 digits code] -u, --user USERNAME               Username used for the login -p, --password PASSWORD           Password used for the login -f, --file FILENAME               Redirect the output to an image on the specified file (.png only)